-3.2.2.
-Preliminary search for scientific information and CPG selection
+The members of the guideline's development group were responsible for formulating the neces-3.2.2.
+Preliminary search for scientific information and CRG selection

-An initial bibliographical search of the last ten years was performed to locate all CPGs existing in the main bibliographical databases.
+An initial bibliographical search of the 1the main bibliograph.

-The methodological quality of the prior CPGs was assessed according to the AGREE document, and the one with the highest score was selected and considered to be the benchmark.
+The methodological quality of the prior CPGs was assessed according to the AGREE40 document, and the one with the highest score was selected and considered to be the benchmark41.
 The assessment of the previous CPGs is set forth in an attached document of methodological material.